The Employment Law Review: Singapore

-A contract of employment can be brought to an end by way of an agreement, such as a separation or settlement agreement, between the employer and employee, which would normally contain release and discharge provisions, whether unilateral or mutual.
+A contract of employment can be brought to an end by way of an agreement, such as a separation or settlement agreement, between the employer and employee.
+This should normally contain release and discharge provisions.
 The validity of this type of agreement is subject to provisions of the Employment Act and general common law principles.
 Importantly, a contractual release and discharge alone cannot bar a subsequent ECT claim, although its presence may then be taken into account by the ECT.
 However, a valid and enforceable contractual release and discharge should operate to bar a claim directed to the court or arbitration.

 iv Notice periods